GroundCtrlHQ/wordpress-ai-searcher/README.md

 python -m src.main --verbose
 ```

-## Contributing
+## 🤝 Contributing

+We welcome contributions from the community!
+Here's how you can help:

+### 🐛 Bug Reports
+Found a bug?
+Please [open an issue](https://github.com/GroundCtrlHQ/wordpress-ai-searcher/issues) with:
+- Clear description of the problem
+- Steps to reproduce
+- Expected vs actual behavior

+### 💡 Feature Requests
+Have an idea for improvement?
+[Create an issue](https://github.com/GroundCtrlHQ/wordpress-ai-searcher/issues) with:
+- Description of the feature
+- Use case and benefits
+- Implementation suggestions (if any)

+### 🔧 Code Contributions
 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
 4. Add tests if applicable
-5. Submit a pull request
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

+### 🎯 Areas for Contribution
+- **New AI Models**: Add support for additional OpenRouter models
+- **WordPress Integration**: Extend API endpoints and features
+- **UI Improvements**: Enhance terminal interface and formatting
+- **Documentation**: Improve guides, examples, and tutorials
+- **Testing**: Add unit tests and integration tests
+- **Performance**: Optimize search speed and efficiency

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 💬 Support & Community

-For support and questions:
+### 📚 Documentation
+- **Implementation Guide**: Check [IMPLEMENTATION_CHECKLIST.md](IMPLEMENTATION_CHECKLIST.md) for detailed development notes
-- Check the troubleshooting section above
+- **Troubleshooting**: See the troubleshooting section above for common issues
+- **Examples**: Review the examples section for usage patterns

+### 🆘 Getting Help
+- **GitHub Issues**: [Open an issue](https://github.com/GroundCtrlHQ/wordpress-ai-searcher/issues) for bugs or questions
+- **Discussions**: Use GitHub Discussions for general questions and ideas
-- Review the implementation checklist
+- **Documentation**: Check the README and implementation checklist first

-- Open an issue on the repository
+### 🌟 Show Your Support
+If this project helps you, please:
+- ⭐ **Star the repository** to show your appreciation
+- 🔄 **Share with others** who might find it useful
+- 💬 **Leave feedback** on what you'd like to see next
+- 🤝 **Contribute** to make it even better

 ## Acknowledgments